Top tips for supporting a breastfeeding mother/partner to get sleep without you feeding the baby

 What does this look like?

-This was often accompanied by comments about feeding to sleep and side-lie nursing which made it possible for the mother to minimise the effort and exertion it took to get baby back to sleep when they woke and because she did not have to wake right up, it was easier for her to then fall back to sleep again.
+This was often accompanied by comments about feeding to sleep and side-lie nursing which made it possible to minimise the effort and exertion it took to get baby back to sleep when they woke and because they did not have to wake right up, or get up, it was easier for them to then fall back to sleep again.

 For some, this was achieved by sleeping separately from their partners to maximise everybody’s comfort and safety.
 For others, space was able to be created in a shared environment.

-Where bedsharing wasn’t compatible, side-car arrangements, or a cot in the room were helpful to keep baby nice and close and minimise fatigue.
-This is also in line with SUDI (including SIDS) guidelines that highlight the protective factors provided by roomsharing for the first 6-12 months of your baby’s life (Blair et al., 2014).
+Where bedsharing wasn’t compatible, side-car arrangements or a cot in the room was helpful to keep the baby nice and close and minimise fatigue.
+This is also in line with SUDI (including SIDS) guidelines highlighting the protective factors provided by roomsharing for the first 6-12 months of your baby’s life (Blair et al., 2014).

 How can you provide the support your loved one needs to keep baby close?